cloudmesh-community/hid-sp18-516/notebook.md

 * 2018/02/28 Read the Docker Overview provided on the Docker website
 * 2018/03/10 Started reading Chameleon cloud from Handbook
 * 2018/03/10 Read cloudmesh command shell chapter from handbook
+* 2018/03/17 Read about Openstack as part research for tutorial
+* 2018/03/17 - 2018/03/19 Read the remaining part of Chameleon cloud chapter

 # Practice